agravier/crdt-study/README.md

 application level should always use `vertex_set.add` with a new atom containing a globally unique new identifier.

 In this exploration, we consider the more general case.
+We also take the decision that, for the same timestamp and edge or vertex, deletions take precedence over additions.
+Finally, we allow adding or removing an edge between a vertex and itself.
+These arbitrary decision can easily be changed without fundamentally affecting the difficulty of the problem.

 ## Implementation